-Remote management via LAN
+• Remote management through LAN

-Remote management via LAN is made possible by IPMI over LAN, which used to transfer IPMI messages between the Baseboard Management Controller and remote management software through a side-band channel redirected from the NIC to the BMC.
+Remote management through LAN is made possible by IPMI over LAN, which used to transfer IPMI messages between the Baseboard Management Controller and remote management software through a side-band channel redirected from the NIC to the BMC.
 The BMC has its own Media Access Control (MAC) address and IP address, which are different from the MAC address and IP address shown by the OS.